pumpkinslayer12/directory-viewer-for-filebird/readme.txt

 Directory Viewer for Filebird enhances the functionality of the FileBird WordPress plugin by allowing users to view all directories and files using a simple shortcode.
 It requires FileBird to be installed and activated on your WordPress site.

+This plugin is not affiliated with Filebird or their team in any way.
+This project just extends what's already a really good tool.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/directory-viewer-for-filebird` directory, or install the plugin through the WordPress plugins screen directly.